Whoopi Goldberg sorry for Holocaust not about race remark

 NEW YORK (AP) — The actress Whoopi Goldberg has apologized for saying the Holocaust was not about race, comments that caused a backlash.

 She made the initial comments on ABC’s ‘’The View”’ program on Monday morning.
-Her apology came in a tweet hours later.
+Her apology, hours later, was welcomed by Jewish leaders in the U.S., and the chairman of Israel’s national Holocaust memorial invited her for an educational visit.

 “On today’s show, I said the Holocaust ‘is not about race, but about man’s inhumanity to man.’
 I should have said it is about both.
 As Jonathan Greenblatt from the Anti-Defamation League shared, ‘The Holocaust was about the Nazi’s systematic annihilation of the Jewish people — who they deemed to be an inferior race.’
 I stand corrected,” Goldberg said.